iptracej-education/OMSA/README.md

 Master of Science in Analytics at Georgia Tech with the same faculty and curriculum for the online master's as the on-campus program. https://pe.gatech.edu/degrees/analytics

+## MS Thesis
+The MS Thesis: "The Neuro-Symbolic Auditor Graph-Augmented Neuro-Symbolic Vulnerability Detection in Linux KernelsGraph-Augmented Neuro-Symbolic Vulnerability Detection in Linux Kernels

+Have architected a closed-loop security agent.
+I didn't just train a model; I built a Graph-RAG system that retrieves context, generates hypotheses using a fine-tuned 72B model, and validates them using formal methods.
+It achieved 95% precision on the test set, eliminating the hallucination problem common in standard LLMs."

+## The PhD Extension: "The Autonomous Architect"

+Theme: Evolution & Discovery Goal: Move from "Checking known bugs" to "Discovering unknown bugs" and "Self-Healing."
+This is what gets you the Principal title because it defines the future roadmap.
+Title: Autonomous Evolution of Security Contracts via Adversarial Reinforcement Learning
+- The Leap beyond MS: From Static to Dynamic (The Mutation Engine): Instead of just training on GitHub history (Past), you use an "Attacker Model" to generate new theoretical exploits (Future) and train your Defender against them.
+- From Manual to Automatic (Contract Mining): Instead of hand-writing the "Balance Power" rule, you use Unsupervised Learning (NLP) to read 10 years of git logs and infer the rules automatically ("I notice developers always call Y after X... that must be a rule").
+- From Local to Global: You scale the Knowledge Graph from "One Driver" to the "Entire Kernel Ecosystem," tracking dependencies across subsystems.

+## Projects

+### Deep Learning (DL)

+Focus: The Engine (The Model itself).
+Project Title: "Fine-Tuning Large Language Models with QLoRA for Low-Resource Hardware."
+Goal: Focus on the training dynamics.
+Experiment with learning rates, rank (r=8 vs r=64), and loss curves.
+Management Takeaway: leart to estimate compute costs ("How many H100s do we need?") and debug training instability (Loss spikes).

+#### Natural Language Processing (NLP)

+Focus: The Data (The Input/Output).
+Project Title: "Constructing a Privacy-Aware Chain-of-Thought Dataset from Unstructured Git Logs."
+- Experiment with Tokenization (handling C macros), Prompt Engineering (System Prompts), and Data Augmentation (synthetic samples).
+Goal: Solve the "Context Window" problem.
+Compare how different tokenizers handle C code.
+Management Takeaway: leart that "Data is the moat."
+You'll understand why your team needs weeks for "Data Cleaning" before they can start training.

+### Reinforcement Learning (RL)

+Focus: The Alignment (The Loop).

+Project Title: "Direct Preference Optimization (DPO) for Aligning LLMs with Static Analysis Verifiers."
+Use the Static Validator (Coccinelle) as the "Reward Function."
+Train the model to prefer the "Verified" trace over the "Hallucinated" trace.
+Goal: Implement the "Feedback Loop."
+Management Takeaway: leart about Safety & Alignment.
+You'll understand how to stop your AI from being "confidently wrong" or generating malware.

+### Knowledge Graphs (KG)
+Focus: The Memory (The Context).
+Project Title: "Modeling Linux Kernel Dependencies as a Neuro-Symbolic Knowledge Graph."
+- Instead of feeding the LLM raw text, you feed it a Graph: (Driver A) --[calls]--> (Function B) --[requires]--> (Lock C).
+- Use a Graph Neural Network (GNN) or RAG (Retrieval Augmented Generation) to retrieve the correct context for the LLM.
+Goal: Solve the "Hallucination" problem by grounding the AI in a structured graph of kernel APIs.
+Management Takeaway: learnt about Retrieval Systems (RAG).

 ## Classes completed
 https://pe.gatech.edu/degrees/analytics
 - [ISYE 6501: Intro to Analytics Modeling](https://omscs.gatech.edu/isye-6501-intro-analytics-modeling)